 How will HR Departments be affected?

 GDPR will increase employer obligations with regard to staff, including informing them of their right to access their personal data as well as the ability to have it rectified or deleted.
 They will need to be told how long data about them will be stored and if any of that data is transferred to 3rd parties.
-And it is not only employers dealing with personal data of employees that will have to comply; HR service providers that process any data on behalf of employers will also need to take heed.
+And it is not only employers dealing with the personal data of employees that will have to comply; HR service providers that process any data on behalf of employers will also need to take heed.

 Large amounts of employee personal data is held and processed by HR departments and this can also include former employees or even those applying for jobs.
 This is often stored on paper records and also on computers with 3rd parties frequently getting involved in the processing i.e. payroll or advisory systems.
 Such things as medical information and details of any trade union membership can also be included.